 Samia Henni | Writing | Lecturing | Exhibiting | Convening | Media

-Born and raised in Algiers, she is a historian, an educator, and an exhibition maker of the built, destroyed, and imagined environments.
-Her research and teaching address questions of colonization, wars, extraction, deserts, forced displacement, and gender.
+She is a historian and an exhibition maker of the built, destroyed, and imagined environments.
+Her work addresss questions of colonization, wars, extraction, deserts, forced displacement, and gender.

 Samia is the author of Colonial Toxicity: Rehearsing French Radioactive Architecture in the Sahara (If I Can't Dance, Framer Framed, edition fink, 2024), which investigates France's nuclear weapons program conducted between 1960 and 1966 in the Algerian desert.
 During those years, the French colonial regime detonated four atmospheric atomic bombs, thirteen underground nuclear bombs, and conducted other nuclear experiments in the Algerian Sahara.
 This secret, still-classified programme occurred during and after the Algerian War (1954-1962).
 Meticulously culled together from numerous sources, this publication's wealth of materials documenting the violent history of France's activities in the Algerian desert offers a rich repository for all those concerned with histories of nuclear weapons and engaged at the intersections of spatial, social, and environmental justice, as well as anticolonial archival practices.